aiven/aiven-docs/docs/products/caching/howto/manage-ssl-connectivity.md

 - `TIMEOUTclose => *seconds*`: Time to wait for `close_notify`.

 :::note
 Adjust settings according to your service.
-The **Overview** page lists your **Overview** > **Host** and **Overview** > **Port** for configuring the connect parameter.
+On the <ConsoleLabel name="overview"/> page, the **Connection information** section lists your Host and Port to configure the connection.
 :::

-When SSL is in use, HAProxy is responsible for terminating the SSL connections before they get forwarded to Aiven for Caching.
-This process has a connection timeout set to 12 hours, which is not configurable by users.
-If you allow long timeouts in Aiven for Caching, this SSL-terminating HAProxy may close the connection before the Aiven for Caching timeout expires.
-This timeout is independent of the Aiven for Caching timeout.
+When SSL is in use, HAProxy terminates SSL connections before forwarding them to Aiven for Caching.
+The HAProxy connection timeout is set to 300 seconds (5 minutes) by default, which prevents idle connections from staying open too long.

 ## Allow plain-text connections